NickJAllen/java-creator-nvim/README.md

   - [Configuration](#configuration)
 <!--toc:end-->

-A Neovim plugin for generating Java files with proper package structure.
+This plugin was created to help generate Java class files like in different IDEs, in an interactive way that allows you to choose which package to place it in and to create a new one if needed.
+When creating the file, it automatically sets the file's package so you don't have to do it manually.

 ## Features

-This plugin was created to help generate various types of Java files like in different IDEs, in an interactive way that allows you to choose which package to place it in and to create a new one if needed.
-When creating the file, it automatically sets the file's package so you don't have to do it manually.

 - Supports:
   - Classes